kadikraman/react-native-v2/lessons/debugging.md

 ### console.log() debugging

-The easiest and most straightforward way to debug things is always the good old trusted logger!
-The good news is that console.log() works just the same on React Native as in plain JavaScript.
+Sometimes it's just good to log stuff out to see what's going on.
+The good news is that `console.log()` works just the same on React Native as in plain JavaScript.

 In order to log out to the console:

-1. open the debug menu (as described above) and turn on the debug.
-This will open a new browser window
+1. open the debug menu (as described above) and turn on debug - this will open a new browser window
 2. inspect the browser window (right click + inspect for most browsers)
 3. `console.log()` something in your app
-4. the logged out text will appear in the browser console!
+4. the logged out text will appear in the browser console

 Note:

 - `console.warn` will show a yellow box warning in React Native
 - `console.error` will show a full screen error

+Note: there is a known bug in [VSCode](https://github.com/microsoft/TypeScript/issues/30471) where typing in console incorrectly auto imports `import console=require('console');`.
+You can get around this by turning off auto imports.
+Go to code => preferences => settings => auto imports to do this.